Pakistan: Rights groups slam 'pro-military' legislation – DW – 08/07/2023

 Former lawmaker Bushra Gohar told DW that the government carried out hasty legislation, bulldozing all parliamentary norms and democratic principles to pass these bills.

-The incument government headed by Prime Minister Shehbaz Sharif, which came into power after lawmakers last year ousted Khan in a vote of no-confidence, is set to hand over the reins on August 9 to a caretaker government, which will announce the schedule for the upcoming general elections.
+The incumbent government headed by Prime Minister Shehbaz Sharif, which came to power after lawmakers last year ousted Khan in a vote of no-confidence, is set to hand over the reins to a caretaker government on August 9.
+The interim government will then announce dates for the upcoming general election.

+Khan has been critical of Pakistan's powerful military since his ouster, and some experts say Sharif's government, which is backed by the army, could use new laws to prevent him from returning to power.

-Similar complaints were made about the two acts that are related to cybercrimes and cyber security.
+Similar complaints have been voiced over two acts related to cybercrimes and cyber security.

-Farieha Aziz, a Karachi-based digital rights activist, believes that much secrecy surrounded the bills related to cyber security before they were passed.
+Farieha Aziz, a Karachi-based digital rights activist, says the bills were shrouded in secrecy prior to passage.

-Their drafts should have been made public, Aziz told DW, adding that there was no transparency during the entire process of the legislation
+Their drafts should have been made public, Aziz told DW, adding that there was no transparency during the entire legislative process.

 "Parliamentarians did not have any effective debate over the bills.
-They did consult some stakeholders but we were not informed about the inputs that we offered," she said.
+They did consult some stakeholders but we were not informed about the input that we offered," she said.

 "And these bills have been passed to control social media," Aziz said.
 "Now it will be up to the government as to what it allows to be uploaded and what it wants to be removed."